Quebec Immigrant Investor Program

 Furthermore, any French speaking applicants are given priority processing.
 With these added benefits available to French speaking people, the QIIP makes it one of the top investment immigrations programs in the world.

-While there are many different foreign consultations and services which offer discounted immigration services, these do not always include access to a licensed immigration attorney in Quebec, like you receive from Canada Investor Immigration.
+While there are many different foreign consultations and services which offer discounted immigration services, these do not always include access to a licensed immigration attorney in Quebec, like you receive from Davies Immigration Law.
 Above all, the level of expertise you receive from our Ottawa-based immigration lawyer simply cannot be exceeded outside of Quebec.

 With other foreign consultants and services, they typically offer a wide range of citizen investment services for multiple countries around the world, not just Canada.
 As a result, they frequently outsource the actual legal work required to an outside contracted attorney.
 The contracted attorney they use may not even be located in the province or country you want to invest in through an investment visa program.